nasa-jpl/ION-DTN/gh-pages/docs/BP-Service-API.md

 ## Pre-requisite

-For a user-developed software to utilize BP services provided by ION, there are two pre-requisite conditions: (1) ION services must be properly configured and already running in a state ready to provide BP services, and (2) BP libraries and header files must be install and linked to the user application.
+For a user-developed software to utilize BP services provided by ION, there are two pre-requisite conditions: (1) ION services must be properly configured and already running in a state ready to provide BP services, and (2) BP libraries and header files must be installed and linked to the user application.

 ## Check ION Installation & BP Version